The Mutley Foundation

 Overview

 The Mutley Foundation is a private grant-making charity registered with the Charity Commission since 1983 (Charity Number: 326303).
 The foundation operates with a focused approach, supporting charities already known to its five trustees.
-With annual expenditure of £81,124 in 2024 and income of £243,993, the foundation maintains a low-overhead operational model with no paid staff or trustee remuneration.
-The foundation's mission centers on promoting and supporting health, education, and welfare of communities, with additional support for humanitarian aid when required.
+With annual expenditure of £158,319 and income of £114,699 in the year ending 31 December 2023, the foundation maintains a low-overhead operational model with no paid staff or trustee remuneration.
+The foundation's mission centres on promoting and supporting health, education, and welfare of communities, with additional support for humanitarian aid when required.
 The trustees have explicitly stated that their available funds are absorbed by supporting existing charitable partners, and they do not welcome unsolicited applications.

 Funding Priorities